rdempsey/base-flask-app/README.md

 ## Overview

-This project is an application skeleton for a typical Flask web app.
-You can use it to quickly bootstrap your Flask web app projects and dev environment.
+This project is application skeleton for typical Flask and AngularJS web apps.
+You can use it to quickly bootstrap your Flask and Angular web app projects and dev environment.

 The project contains two things:

-1. A sample Flask application configured to serve dymanic pages as well as provide an example API
+1. A sample Flask application configured to serve dynamic pages as well as provide an example API
 2. A sample AngularJS application based off [angular-seed](https://github.com/angular/angular-seed) used to interact with the API created using Flask

 ## What's In The Box - Flask